Limoncello: the Original Recipe from Sorrento

 Preparation

-• To prepare the limoncello, wash the lemons thoroughly with warm water, rubbing them gently to remove any impurities.
-Dry them with a clean cloth, and using a peeler or a sharp knife, thinly slice the lemon peel, avoiding the white part which is bitter.
+• To prepare the limoncello, wash the lemons thoroughly with lukewarm water, gently scrubbing to remove any impurities.
+Dry them with a clean cloth, and using a peeler or a sharp knife, finely cut the lemon peel, avoiding the white part which is bitter.

-Take an airtight glass jar and place the lemon peels inside, then add the alcohol into the jar, ensuring all peels are submerged.
+Take a glass jar with an airtight seal, place the lemon peels inside, and then add the alcohol to the jar, ensuring all peels are submerged.

 Seal the jar tightly and let it rest in a cool, dark place for 30 days.

 • After the infusion period, prepare the sugar syrup.
-Place a pot with water on the stove and add the sugar.
+Place a pot on the stove with the water and add the sugar.
 Stir until the sugar is completely dissolved without bringing it to a boil.

 Let the sugar syrup cool completely at room temperature.
-Add the syrup to the jar with the peels and alcohol, seal it tightly and store it in a cool and dark place for another month.
+Add the syrup to the jar with the peels and alcohol, seal it tightly, and store in a cool, dark place for another abundant month.

 Limoncello: the original recipe from Sorrento

-After about forty days, strain the limoncello using a strainer and pour the liqueur into bottles, discarding the peels and putting them in the freezer.
+After about forty days, filter the limoncello using a strainer and pour the liqueur into bottles, discarding the peels and placing them in the freezer.

-With a unique taste and unmistakable aroma, serve the limoncello chilled as a post-meal digestif, or poured over a good fruit ice cream.
+With its unique taste and unmistakable aroma, serve chilled limoncello as a digestif after lunch or dinner, or pour it on good fruit ice cream.

 Use organic or untreated lemons, preferably of the “Sfusato Amalfitano” or “Femminello di Sorrento” variety, which have a thick and very aromatic peel.

-190-proof alcohol is essential for better extracting the essential oils from the peels.
-If you prefer it lighter, you can reduce the alcohol and increase the amount of water and sugar.
+95% alcohol is essential to better extract the essential oils from the peels.
+If you prefer a lighter drink, you can reduce the alcohol and increase the amount of water and sugar.

-The infusion container should preferably be glass and tightly closed to prevent alcohol evaporation and peel oxidation.
+The infusion container should preferably be glass and well-sealed to prevent alcohol evaporation and peel oxidation.

-If you prefer a less sweet liqueur, reduce the sugar amount to 1 3/4 cups.
+If you prefer a less sweet liqueur, then reduce the amount of sugar to 400 g.
 The result will be fresher and more citrusy, but slightly less balanced.

-For a creamy limoncello, add 2 1/8 cups of whole milk and 2 1/8 cups of fresh cream to the sugar syrup (instead of water).
+For creamy limoncello, add 500 ml of whole milk and 500 ml of fresh cream to the sweetened syrup (replacing the water).
 Mix everything together with the filtered alcohol.
-Let it rest for at least 2 weeks in the fridge.
+Let it rest in the fridge for at least 2 weeks.

-For a spiced limoncello, add a pinch of cinnamon or fresh ginger during the syrup preparation.
-The spices add an interesting touch to the traditional flavor.
+For spiced limoncello, add a pinch of cinnamon or fresh ginger during syrup preparation.
+The spices add an interesting note to the traditional flavor.

 Storage

 Limoncello should be stored in the fridge or freezer.
-It can last up to a year if stored properly, but it tends to lose freshness and aromas after 6 months.
+It can last up to a year if stored properly but tends to lose freshness and aroma after 6 months.

 • Limoncello: the original recipe from Sorrento